 The Eastside of diwan-e-Khas had Shahi humam.
 This was the bathhouse of the royal family.
 The flooring of this magnificent bathhouse is fabulous.

 Moti masjid was situated at the west side of sahi humaam.
 Emperor Aurangzeb created this mausoleum for his private use.
 When the sunlight falls on this white marble, it shines like a pearl.

-Jafar mahal, in the center of char bagh, has a great water channel, known as Stream of Paradise.
+Jafar mahal, in the centre of char bagh, has a great water channel, known as the Stream of Paradise.

 There are 3 museums situated in the Red fort.